Creating a static configuration file

 - Retrieves information about the previously created

-admin-userservice account in JSON format. - Retains token information only and removes excessive quotation marks from the token contents.
+admin-userservice account in JSON format. - Only retains the token information and removes excessive quotation marks from the token contents.

 - Decodes the token from Base64.